Oleg-Savitski/TeachMeSkills_C32_HW_Lesson_12/README.md

 Task 3.

 Enter a number of any length (from zero to infinity).
 We need to find the sum of his numbers

+Task 5.
+"The task is completed with the addition of additional functionality"

+A bank deposit.
+The user makes a contribution in the amount of a rubles for a period of years at 10% per annum (every year the amount of his contribution increases by 10%.This money is added to the deposit amount, and there will also be interest on it next year).
+Write a bank program that accepts the arguments a and years, and returns the amount that will be in the user's account.